top of page

 *Use loose herbs or tea bags: If using loose herbs, measure about 1 teaspoon per 8 ounces of water, or adjust to your preference.

-*Place the herbs in a cup or teapot: You can use a tea infuser, tea ball, or simply add the herbs directly to your cup.3.
-Steep the Tea:
+*Place the herbs in a cup or teapot: You can use a tea infuser, tea ball, or simply add the herbs directly to your cup.

 *Pour the boiling water over the herbs: Cover the cup or teapot to help retain heat and flavor.